Loring Air Force Base: Accidents and incidents

+From a routine instrument training mission on 10 January, a B-52D (tail number 55‑0082) of the 42nd Bombardment Wing (Heavy) returning to Loring AFB, Maine, broke apart in midair and crashed near Morrell, New Brunswick, Canada, about 10 mi southeast of the base.
+The crash killed eight of the nine crew on board; the co-pilot, Captain Joseph L. Church, parachuted to safety.
+The crash was believed to have been caused by overstressing the wings and/or airframe during an exercise designed to test the pilot's reflexes.
+This was the fourth crash involving a B-52 in eleven months.

 On 22 November 1958, a B-47B Stratojet commanded by Captain Robert Lee Shaffer crashed while taking off from Loring, killing all four crewmembers on board.
 The plane (s/n 51-2199) belonged to the 446th Bomber Squadron of the 321st Bombardment Wing at McCoy Air Force Base (named Pinecastle AFB at the time) in Orlando, Florida.
 The plane was described as having reached two-thirds of the way down the runway, when it veered sharply to the right, eventually crashing 400 feet north of the runway.

 On 25 November 1958, a KC-135 Stratotanker of the 42d Air Refueling Squadron crashed on takeoff roughly in the same area as the B-47 three days before.
 Two crewmembers were thrown to safety by the impact of the crash.
 The Air Force stated that after a four-hour mission, the crewmembers were practicing taking off and landing on the runway.

 On 18 November 1960, a KC-135 crashed upon landing at Loring, killing one and injuring sixteen others.
 The plane landed after a six-and-a-half-hour training mission, veered off to the left of the runway, and skidded three thousand feet while on fire.
 Surviving crewmembers were able to use the emergency chutes to evacuate the plane safely.

 On 9 May 1962, six crewmembers of a KC-135 were killed when their plane crashed during takeoff into a surrounding marsh, about fifteen hundred feet north of the runway.

 On 4 January 1965, four crewmembers were killed three miles north of Loring when their KC-135 crashed into the ground after takeoff.

 On 5 September 1969, a B-52 Stratofortress crashed approximately three miles north of the runway after taking off.
 Seven men were killed, including six crewmembers, during a Minimum Interval Takeoff drill.

 On 4 October 1989 a KC-135 crash killed all 4 crewmembers.
 The jet, which crashed about 2.4 miles off the TransCanada Highway in New Brunswick, was attempting to land at Loring.